Ad Network vs Affiliate Network: What is the Difference?

 Native Ad Networks

 Native ads have dominated the affiliate marketing scene since they were first developed.
 It’s no surprise that you can choose from a huge collection of native ad networks.
-These networks specialize in native advertising, which blends with the publisher’s content in order to attract consumer interest without rattling up any negative emotions.
+These networks specialize in native advertising, which blends with the publisher’s content to attract consumer interest without rattling up any negative emotions.

-Native ads are regarded as an advanced ad format because they require quality content in order to succeed.
+Native ads are regarded as an advanced ad format because they require quality content to succeed.
 Experienced affiliates have the ability to craft content that delivers value and also entices consumers to take certain actions.
 This type of traffic is very valuable and these networks often offer bigger payouts, making them a popular choice among seasoned marketers.

 Examples of the most popular native ads networks include: